-Exam modifications may include additional time to take the exam, rest, breaks, eating during the exam, and taking the exam in a separate exam room.
+Exam modifications may include additional time to take the exam, restroom breaks, and taking the exam in a separate exam room.
 Students requesting certain exam modifications may be asked to ascertain the format of the exam in order to determine the appropriate modification.
 The need for additional time would be affected by whether the exam was to be a multi-state format or an essay form.